 Winner: “Best Arts & Cultural Programming” (Golden Reel).
 National Federation of Community Broadcasters.

 National distribution on 75 public radio stations.
-This three-part series on storytelling asks psychologists, professional storytellers, performance artists, writers, preachers, lawyers, and others: Why People Tell Stories?, Where Stories Come From?, and, Who Is Telling Stories Today?
+This three-part series on storytelling asks psychologists, professional storytellers, performance artists, writers, preachers, lawyers, and others: Why Do People Tell Stories?, Where Do Stories Come From?, and, Who Is Telling Stories Today?

 “Talking out loud involves communication – the very nature of community is strengthened by it; silence is like a closed door.
 I think when stories are not told, something happens to us.
 Stories, they’re like bread and wine, they’re essential to us.”